 - Observation.
-A researcher may make observations directly from nature with his or her own senses, or from the written words of other investigators who have published scientific articles that are available in university libraries.
+A researcher may make observations directly from nature with their senses, or from the written words of other investigators who published scientific articles that are available in university libraries.
 Either way, the observed phenomenon must be repeatable – something that can be observed more than once.

 - Research.
 Collect enough data about your observation so that you can create an accurate, informed hypothesis.

 - Hypothesis.
-A hypothesis is a proposed explanation for the observed phenomena.
-You must formulate your hypothesis based on the research you’ve collected on your observation.
-Hypotheses provide a general answer statement to your observation question.
+A hypothesis is a proposed explanation for the observed phenomena (i.e., a general answer statement to the question).

 - Experiment.
 All hypotheses must be testable.
 The testing, or experimental, stage produces more information (data) about the original observation that may or may not support the hypothesis.
 This stage is often repeated multiple times, by different researchers, who may not have been involved in the original observations.

 - Conclusion.
 After running your experiment, you need to form a conclusion or explanation.
 This may or may not support the original hypothesis.
 It is based on your analysis of the data collected and tested in your experiment and has some validity, or support.

 - Disseminate Information.
 Since an experiment must be repeatable, you need to share your conclusions with the greater community.